UnclassedPenguin/hearts/README.md

 # Hearts point tracker

-for keeping track of pointa in hearts.
+for keeping track of points in hearts.